briannadickman/week_5_assignment/README.md

 ### Step 4 (Pro Mode)
 Check out "bringItTogether.js" which (ahem) brings together weeks 4 and 5.
 There are many tasks that take multiple steps to compelte in here including the following:

 * the concepts used in Normal and Hard Mode
 * converting arrays to objects
 * using constructors

+You will find the problem description in a separate markdown file: [bringItTogether.md](bringItTogether.md).
+Good luck!

 ### Files Provided
 * index.html - Sources the JavaScript file (`prototypes.js`).
 There isn't much happening here and you are not required to make changes to this file.